donnex/pylansforsakringar/README.md

 ```

 ## Pin certificate authority
-Sometimes, the Comodo certificate is no accepted, probably because it is not in the certifi package yet.
+Sometimes, the Comodo certificate is not accepted, probably because it is not in the certifi package yet.
 If you want to provide your own CA bundle, download the certificate for the web interface in your browser and store it.
 In this example, it is called `secure246lansforsakringarse.crt`.

 Furthermore, download the intermediate certificate and the final certificate from Comodo:
 * https://support.comodo.com/index.php?/Knowledgebase/Article/View/968/108/intermediate-ca-2-comodo-rsa-organization-validation-secure-server-ca-sha-2